rriver/gulp-basic/README.md

 	$ gulp bs

-## 4. Combining media queries in CSS
+## 4. PostCSS
-It processes .css files in 'dev/css' and out put .css in 'dist'.
+It processes .css files in 'dev/css' and output .css in 'dist'.
+It uses the following plugins to process CSS:
+- autoprefixer
+- css-mqpacker - joins maching CSS media queries into a single statment
+- cssnano - optimizes CSS size

 ### Command to run the task:

-	$ gulp mmq
+	$ gulp postcss

 ## ToDos in random order
 1. Optimize all files including HTML and concatenated JS files  and copy them to `dist` when all is well and done
-2. Clean up CSS using gulp-uncss